 Citizens for a Loring Park Community (CPLC) conducted a planning process to determine the direction of the Loring Park neighborhood for the next 20 years.
 This small area plan creates a shared vision for the future of the neighborhood.
 The Loring Park Neighborhood Master Plan will help guide city policy and intervention in this area for years to come.

 Land use recommendations from the master plan are reflected in Minneapolis 2040 primarily through the application of the ‘Public, Office, and Institutional’ and ‘Neighborhood Office and Services’ categories; the latter being applied on the hill where flexibility of use within residential structures is a goal of the master plan.
 Commercial uses are still encouraged on the Loring Park frontages through use of the ‘Corridor Mixed Use’ category.
 Both Hennepin and Nicollet Avenues are identified as ‘Goods and Services Corridors’ to encourage continued operation as commercial districts, while some properties fronting those streets also carry the ‘Destination Mixed Use’ category which requires street level commercial retail.

 The built form recommendations from the master plan include categories that allow up to four stories, up to six stories, and up to ten stories.
-The Minneapolis 2040 map largely amends these recommendations to better reflect existing built form, and the opportunity afforded to locations near the downtown office core.
-The ‘Corridor 6’ category is applied on much of the hill, while ‘Transit 20’ is applied to the bulk of the neighborhood centered on Nicollet Avenue.
-Portions of Hennepin Avenue receive the ‘Transit 30’ category, while properties in the Harmon Historic District are placed in the ‘Transit 10’ district.
+The Minneapolis 2040 map largely retains these recommendations while also reflecting existing built form, and the opportunity afforded to locations near the downtown office core.
+The ‘Corridor 4’ category is applied on much of the hill, while ‘Corridor 6’, ‘Transit 10’, and ‘Transit 20’ are applied to the bulk of the neighborhood centered on Nicollet Avenue.
+Portions of Hennepin Avenue receive the ‘Transit 10’ category, including properties in the Harmon Historic District.